 The trend in naturalisations has several notable spikes that can be explained as the result of changes to law or administrative procedures.
 In chronological order: 1974-1975 saw an increase in grants to Pakistanis following the Pakistan Act of 1973 (which created a temporary window for Pakistani nationals to register as Citizens of the United Kingdom and Colonies, after which naturalisation would be required as for non-commonwealth nationals).
 Next, the increase in 1989 comes from the opening of a new application processing centre in Liverpool, increasing administrative capacity.
 Finally, increases in grants through registration since 2003 may reflect new provisions in the Nationality, Immigration and Asylum Act 2002 (Home Office 2010: Table A notes).

-The introduction of the Life in the UK test and more stringent English language requirements in 2004 does not seem to have changed the increasing trend in naturalisations.
-It is possible that there would have been even more naturalisations without these new requirements (including not only the newly-required knowledge and skill tests but also the fees required to prepare for and take them).
-Further, the language and knowledge requirements would seem to pose a disproportionate burden on nationals of poorer, less educated and non-English-speaking countries (Ryan 2008), and may have deterred applications among nationals of such countries.
+The introduction of the Life in the UK test and more stringent English language requirements in 2004 does not seem to have changed the increasing trend in naturalisations until 2013.
+It is possible that there would have been more naturalisations without these new requirements (including not only the newly-required knowledge and skill tests but also the fees required to prepare for and take them).
+Further, the language and knowledge requirements would seem to pose a greater burden on nationals of poorer, less educated and non-English-speaking countries (Ryan 2008), and may have deterred applications among nationals of such countries.

 As noted above, British citizenship grants are divided among three main categories: migrants fulfilling the five-year residency requirement, spouses and civil partners of British citizens, and underage children being registered as citizens.
-As seen in Figure 2, about half of grants overall come from residency requirements (53% in 2011, 50% from 2006-2010); the two family routes (marriage/civil partnership and children) account for slightly less than half combined (marriage/civil partnership: 20% in 2011, 22% 2006-2010; children: 24% in 2010, 25% from 2006-2010).
-The remaining 3% in 2011 were “other” bases for citizenship, including, for example, transfers from British overseas territories citizenship to full citizenship status.
+As seen in Figure 2, about half of grants overall come from residency requirements (50% in 2014, 51% from 2006-2012).
+The two family routes (marriage/civil partnership and children) account for slightly less than half combined (marriage/civil partnership made up 21% in 2014, 22% 2006-2010; children made up 26% in 2014, 25% from 2006-2010).
+The remaining 4% in 2014 were “other” bases for citizenship, including, for example, transfers from British overseas territories citizenship to full citizenship status.

 The demographic profile of naturalising citizens leans toward the young and female, as shown in Figure 4.
-In 2012, 41% of adults receiving citizenship were female.
-Including children, the distribution was 41% adult women, 39% adult men and 20% children.
+In 2013, 53% of adults receiving citizenship were female.
+Including children, the distribution was 43% adult women, 38% adult men, and 19% children.

-By age group, adults aged 25-34 comprised the largest share of naturalising citizens (30% of the total).
-Only 14% were 45 and older; 22% were children aged under 18.
-Women outnumbered men primarily among young adults (16-24 and 25-34 age groups) as well as those aged 55 and over.
-The gender balance was close to even among children, and men outnumbered women in the 35-54 age groups.
+By age group, adults aged 25-34 comprised the largest share of naturalising citizens (31% of the total).
+Only 14% were 45 and older; 19% were children aged under 16.
+Women outnumbered men primarily among young adults (16-24 and 25-34 age groups).
+Men outnumbered women in the 35-54 age groups.

 Legal barriers, language and integration, and poverty in origin country affect naturalisation rates